-- E. Sanitation and Cleaning.
-To reduce the risks from surface contact, such employers must do the following: - 1.
-Thoroughly clean all areas of fitness-related organization prior to reopening after extended closure; - 2.
+- 1. Thoroughly clean all areas of fitness-related organization prior to reopening after extended closure; - 2.
 Use disinfectants that are included on the Environmental Protection Agency (EPA) approved list for the SARS-CoV-2 virus that causes COVID-19.
 No product will be labeled for COVID-19 yet, but many will have human coronavirus efficacy either on the label or available on their website; - 3.
 Require employees or facility guests to wipe down all equipment (for example, balls, weights, machines, etc.) immediately before and after each use with a disinfectant provided by the gym that is included on the EPA-approved products for the SARS-CoV-2 virus that causes COVID-19.
 A solution of 60%-95% alcohol content also works; - 4.
 Comply with the sanitation provisions of the rule and frequently clean and disinfect work areas, high-traffic areas, and commonly touched surfaces in areas accessed by workers and public; - 5.
 Thoroughly clean restrooms at least twice daily and ensure adequate sanitary supplies (e.g., soap, toilet paper, 60-95% alcohol content hand sanitizer) throughout the day; and - 6.
-Provide handwashing stations or hand sanitizer (60-95% alcohol content) throughout the facility for use by employees and clients.

-Note: Employers who operate fitness-related organizations are encouraged, but not required to take the following steps to further increase sanitation:

-- Strongly encourage clients to wash hands with soap and water for 20 seconds and/or use hand sanitizer (60-95% alcohol content) immediately before and after gym session as well as several times during the session. - Further minimize the risks of one-to-one personal training by having the trainer and client thoroughly wash hands with soap and warm water or use hand sanitizer (60-95% alcohol content) immediately before and after appointment. - E. Signage.
+Provide handwashing stations or hand sanitizer (60-95% alcohol content) throughout the facility for use by employees and clients. - Note: Employers who operate fitness-related organizations are encouraged, but not required to take the following steps to further increase sanitation: - Strongly encourage clients to wash hands with soap and water for 20 seconds and/or use hand sanitizer (60- 95% alcohol content) immediately before and after gym session as well as several times during the session. - Further minimize the risks of one-to-one personal training by having the trainer and client thoroughly wash hands with soap and warm water or use hand sanitizer (60-95% alcohol content) immediately before and after appointment. - F. Signage.
 To reinforce the need to minimize COVID-19 risks, such employers must do the following: - 1.
 Post clear signs listing COVID-19 symptoms, asking staff and visitors/clients with symptoms to stay home, and listing whom to contact if they need assistance.
 Operators may post warning signs in visible locations of how to stop the spread of COVID-19 virus (including the sharing of items such as goggles, and other hard to clean items); - 2.
 Use signs to require physical distancing throughout facility, including but not limited to reception areas, eating areas, locker rooms, and near popular equipment; and - 3.
-Post clear signs about the mask, face covering, and face shield requirements. - F. Special Requirements for Locker Rooms.
-If the fitness-related organization allows locker room use, fitness-related organizations are required to take the following additional steps: - 1.
+Post clear signs about the mask, face covering, and face shield requirements.

+- G. Special Requirements for Locker Rooms.
+If the fitness-related organization allows locker room use, fitness- related organizations are required to take the following additional steps: - 1.
 Develop and implement a plan to limit the number of individuals using showers and changing rooms at the same time; - 2.
 Develop and implement a plan to keep at least 6 feet of physical distance between people; - 3.
 Ensure that the locker room does not exceed maximum occupancy.
 Use the total square footage of the locker room to determine the maximum occupancy of the locker room based on a minimum of 35 square feet per person; and - 4.
 Assign a physical distancing monitor to ensure individuals follow all physical distancing requirements, including at entrances, exits, restrooms and any other area where people may gather.

-- Oregon Health Authority Signs You Can Post - Oregon Health Authority Statewide Mask, Face Covering, Face Shield Guidance
+Oregon Health Authority Statewide Mask, Face Covering, and Face Shield Guidance

-Temporary Oregon OSHA COVID-19 Rule Appendix A-13 Mandatory Workplace Guidance for K-12 EDUCATIONAL INSTITUTIONS (WHETHER PUBLIC OR PRIVATE)
+Appendix A-13 Mandatory Workplace Guidance for K-12 Educational Institutions (Whether Public Or Private)